SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Reproducibility

 \section{Reproducibility}

-We make our \dataset{} dataset and the full evaluation data for the analyzed models publicly available.
+We make our \dataset{} dataset and the full evaluation data for the analyzed models publicly available at \dataseturl{}.
+We also release the code for generating SimpleToM and running inference (\codeurl{}).
 This will allow researchers to reproduce and build on top of our work in studying the neural ToM capabilities of LLMs.

 Further, we provide all prompts used for \dataset{} creation -- see Appendix~\ref{appendix:entity_brainstorming_prompts} for the entity brainstorming prompt, and Appendix~\ref{appendix:story_gen_prompts} for the story generation prompt.
 We also carefully document the instructions used in our crowdsourcing process (Appendix~\ref{appendix:crowdsourcing_instructions}) and how we qualified workers (Appendix~\ref{appendix:crowdsourcing_qualification_round}).
 All prompts used for the different inference interventions are provided in Appendix~\ref{appendix:inference_intervention_details}.